-If material risks are not appropriately covered within the model, plans should be made for their inclusion.
-Mitigating measures, including additional capital to cover the associated uncertainty, should be put in place until this is complete.
+If material quantifiable risks are not appropriately covered within the model, plans should be made for their inclusion.
+Mitigating measures, including additional capital to cover the associated uncertainty as capital must cover all material quantifiable risks, should be put in place until this is complete.
+Where Model Limitation Adjustments (MLAs) are used to mitigate Residual Model Limitations (RMLs) or uncertainty, these MLAs should be identified and validation should include assessment of the appropriateness of the MLAs.
+MLAs and RMLs are discussed further in the Capital Guidance.
 Agents must be able to show that all material, quantifiable risks are covered within the scope of the internal model, and hence within the capital calculation, and that these are adequately validated.
+The risks covered must include at least the non-life underwriting risk, life underwriting risk, health underwriting risk, market risk, credit risk, and operational risk.

-2.6 Risk Ranking
+2.7 Risk Ranking